jittat/aiep-documents/content/en/docs/4plus1/electrical/_index.md

 ---

-## 🧠 What You’ll Learn
+## 🧠 What You'll Learn

-- Design and development of smart power grids with energy forecasting
-- AI for signal processing, medical systems, and multimedia applications
-- Embedded AI development for IoT and edge devices
-- Intelligent control systems for robotics and Industry 4.0
-- Cultivating skills in analysis, problem-solving, and teamwork
+Students will learn the design and development of smart power grids with energy forecasting capabilities, integrating renewable energy sources and optimizing electricity distribution through intelligent demand prediction.
+The program covers AI applications in signal processing, medical systems, and multimedia applications, enabling students to develop sophisticated algorithms for various electrical engineering domains.

+The curriculum includes embedded AI development for IoT and edge devices, teaching students to implement artificial intelligence on resource-constrained systems for real-time decision making.
+Students will master intelligent control systems for robotics and Industry 4.0, learning to create adaptive automation solutions that respond to dynamic industrial environments.

+Throughout the program, students will cultivate essential skills in analysis, problem-solving, and teamwork, preparing them to tackle complex electrical engineering challenges collaboratively.
+This comprehensive approach ensures graduates can bridge traditional electrical engineering principles with cutting-edge AI technologies to create innovative solutions for modern technological challenges.

 ---